ensigma96/rime-nihongo-hybrid/README.md

 The location of user directory is related to specific input methods (i.e. frontends of Rime).
 In most cases, information about it can be found either in Rime's [Customization Guide](https://github.com/rime/home/wiki/CustomizationGuide) or in the documentation of the input method.

 ### 2. Deploy
 Deployment also varies across input methods.
-Usually, you can also find information in Rime's Customization Guide, or in the input method's documentation.
+Usually, you can also find information in the same place(s) above.

-### Legacy Mode
+### Note
 If your input method is using an ancient version of librime, hence an ancient version (<1.0) of opencc, then the json config may not be supported.
 This will at least make the `simplifier`'s `jp_variants` option ineffectual.